Seville Metro: Line 2

 Line 2 of Seville Metro is a planned east–west line that will connect the neighborhoods of La Cartuja and Torreblanca.
 The line will run underground, passing through key locations such as Sevilla Este, Santa Justa railway station, Plaza del Duque, and Plaza de Armas bus station, before crossing the river to Torre Triana.
-The line is considered strategically important, as it will provide a direct link between the Plaza de Armas international bus station and the Santa Justa high-speed rail (AVE) station, with some sections expected to reach depths of over 50 meters.
+The line is considered strategically important, as it will provide a direct link between the Plaza de Armas international bus station and the Santa Justa high-speed rail (AVE) station, with some sections expected to reach depths of over 50 meters below terrain.

 As of 2024, construction has been on hold due to lack of funding.
 Seville is seeking EU financial support to begin work.
 Current plans also propose an extension along the A-49 highway, adding five stations: Camas, Airesur, Nueva Sevilla, Bormujos-Gines, and Hospital de San Juan de Dios.